flightphp/docs/content/en/learn/middleware.md

 // added at the end of the group method Flight::group('', function() {

+	// This is still /users
 	Flight::route('/users', function() { echo 'users'; }, false, 'users');
+	// And this is still /users/1234
 	Flight::route('/users/@id', function($id) { echo 'user:'.$id; }, false, 'user_view');
 }, [ new ApiAuthMiddleware() ]);
 ```